-This option provides the opportunity to have a single person determine responsibility and sanctions for all allegations.
+This option provides the opportunity to have an individual hearing officer determine responsibility and sanctions for all allegations.

 If a student fails to attend their Administrative Hearing, the hearing officer may render a decision based on the information available.
 The responding party will then forfeit their right to appeal the decision and/or sanctions imposed by the hearing officer.